30 Types of Beetles in Wisconsin

 These types of beetles in Wisconsin are usually found in hardwood forests and are common around beech trees.

-While they don’t cause any damage to plants or trees, they can become annoying if they swarm in large numbers.
+While they don’t damage plants or trees, they can become annoying if they swarm in large numbers.

 29. Clay Colored Billbug